Rye, East Sussex: History

-In May 1940, during the darkest days of World War II, the Rye fishing fleet was invited to participate in Operation Dynamo, the seaborne rescue of the stranded British Expeditionary Force at Dunkirk, but refused to do so.
+In May 1940, during the darkest days of World War II, the Rye fishing fleet was invited to participate in Operation Dynamo, the seaborne rescue of the stranded British Expeditionary Force at Dunkirk, but according to one source, refused to do so.
+However, it appears that at least 7 fishing vessels registered at Rye are listed as taking part in the Dunkirk evacuations.

 Rye Royal

 Rye, being part of the Cinque Ports Confederation and a bastion against invasion on the Channel Coast, has always had close links with the crown.
 King Edward III and the Black Prince defeated the Spanish in Rye Bay in 1350 in the battle of Les Espagnols sur Mer, but Queen Elizabeth I gave the town the right to use the title "Rye Royal" following a visit in 1573.
 King Charles I described Rye as "The cheapest sea-towne for the provision of fish for our house".
-George I whilst returning from visiting his continental possessions in 1726 was grounded on Camber Sands and spent the next four days in Rye, being accommodated at Lamb House.
+Whilst returning from visiting his continental possessions in 1726, George I was grounded on Camber Sands and spent the next four days in Rye, being accommodated at Lamb House.

 Governance

 Historically, Rye was an independent borough granted rights of governance under its charter of 1289, with its own appointed Mayor of Rye and chosen jurats (magistrates).
 These independent powers were terminated by the Local Government Act of 1972 and, although officially considered to be a rural parish, Rye's governing body – because of its history – is that of a Town Council.
 That Council has one electoral ward, electing 16 members, one of whom then is elected mayor of Rye.
 In Rye Town Hall, the list of the mayors of Rye is unbroken going back to the 13th century.
 Two gruesome relics of Rye's violent past include the gibbet cage which was famously used to display the hanged body of the murderer John Breads in 1742, and the pillory last used in 1813 in the case of a local publican who assisted the escape of the French General Armand Philippon.

 Apart from the Town Council, the majority of local government functions are exercised by Rother District Council, with its headquarters in Bexhill-on-Sea, and East Sussex County Council, based in Lewes.
 The Rother District Council ward of Rye and Winchelsea returns two councillors.
 The East Sussex County Council division of Rye and Eastern Rother returns one councillor.

 Since 1983, Rye has been part of the parliamentary constituency of Hastings and Rye, prior to which it had its own seat.
-The current Member of Parliament, since 2019, is Sally-Ann Hart of the Conservative Party.
+The current Member of Parliament, since 2024, is Helena Dollimore of the Labour Party.